 Research Proposal Part I (Project Outline): After we have reviewed basic social science research methods, you are required to design a study that aims to answer a question in communication science using one of the research methods described in class.
-Part I of this assignment requires you to write a short summary of your proposed project.
+Part I of this assignment requires you to write a short 1-page single-spaced summary of your proposed project, including a relevant communication theory that you intend to test, a proposed method for testing that theory, and explicit hypotheses about what you expect to find.
 More details will be provided in lab.

-Research Proposal Part II (Final Paper): In Part II of this assignment, you will revise your initial proposal based on instructor feedback and expand it into a longer paper.
+Research Proposal Part II (Final Paper): In Part II of this assignment, you will revise your initial proposal based on instructor feedback and expand it into a longer 5-page double-spaced paper.
 You will also critically reflect on issues discussed in the second half of the course in an effort to make your research design more ethical, more applicable to a broader population, and more replicable.
+More details will be provided in lab.

-Online Quizzes: Periodically throughout the semester, you are required to complete online quizzes.
+Online Practice Quizzes: Periodically throughout the semester, you are required to complete online quizzes.
 These quizzes are available on Carmen, and they serve to review key material up to that point in the semester.
-Each quiz will be worth 5 points and will consist of 5 to 10 multiple choice questions.
+Each quiz will be worth 2.5 points and will consist of 10 multiple choice questions.
 You have two opportunities to complete each quiz, and you should complete the first attempt without referencing your notes.
 After submitting the quiz, you will be able to see which questions you answered incorrectly.
 You should then use your notes to figure out why you got those questions wrong.
 You can then correct your answers and resubmit.
-Only your highest score (out of 5 points) will be counted.
+Only your highest score (out of 2.5 points) will be counted.
 Research shows that this process of testing yourself, re-learning the material, and correcting your responses is a more effective study technique than simply reviewing your notes because it forces you to recognize gaps in your knowledge and work to address those gaps.
-As such, these quizzes intend to serve as periodic checks of your knowledge as well as reviews for exams.
+As such, these quizzes serve as periodic checks of your knowledge and as reviews for exams.